 Square Dance History Project Consultants

-Bob Dalsemer (Hayesville, NC) is a dance caller, folk musician, collector and writer who has served as Coordinator of Dance and Music Programs at The John C. Campbell Folk School in Brasstown, North Carolina since 1991.
+Bob Dalsemer (Hayesville, NC) is a dance caller, folk musician, collector and writer who served as Coordinator of Dance and Music Programs at The John C. Campbell Folk School in Brasstown, North Carolina from 1991–2013.
 He has published West Virginia Square Dances (CDSS, 1982), as well the cassette/booklet combinations Smoke On the Water: Square Dance Classics (1989), and When The Work’s All Done: A Square Dance Party for Beginners and Old Hands (1991).

 Phil Jamison (Asheville, NC) has been calling dances since the mid-1970s at festivals and dance events throughout the US and overseas, including close to thirty years as a member of the Green Grass Cloggers.
 His flatfoot dancing was featured in the film Songcatcher for which he also served as Traditional Dance consultant..
 An advocate of old-time squares, he has done extensive research and published many articles on traditional Appalachian dance.
 He is dance editor of The Old-Time Herald and he coordinates the Old-Time Music & Dance Week at the Swannanoa Gathering